Py-mon/Bulk-Vscode-Restore/README.md

 If you deleted a file you will have to put the file back with the right path and name in order to restore it.
 If you deleted hundreds of files this can be very tedious.
 Bulk-Vscode-Restore can recreate the right file path, name, and restore the latest save for hundreds of files instantly.

 # Usage
-1. Copy the code from `restore.py`
+1. Copy the code from `restore.py` or clone the repository using `git clone https://github.com/PythonDominator/Bulk-Vscode-Restore`
 2. Naviagate the parent folder of where you put `restore.py` in
 3. Find where local history is stored (For Windows it is usually `C:\Users\[YOUR_USERNAME_HERE]\AppData\Roaming\Code\User\History`)
 4. Run: